AERS-Lab/BeeCam-AprilTag/README.md

 # Beecam_AprilTag

-This repository contains the hardware and software design of a automated monitoring entrace for honeybee colonies using Raspberry Pi computer and cameras in a local wireless network.
+This repository contains the hardware and software design of an automated monitoring entrance for honeybee colonies using Raspberry Pi computers and cameras within a local wireless network.